Index theory of uniform pseudodifferential operators

-This is a remark similar to the analogous one in \cite[Section 6.1]{roe_index_2}.
-We have been working here with manifolds and vector bundles of bounded geometry in the sense that the curvature tensor and all its derivatives must be bounded.
+The first part here is in the same spirit as \cite[Section 6.1]{roe_index_2}.
+We have been working with manifolds and vector bundles of bounded geometry in the sense that the curvature tensor and all its derivatives must be bounded.
 But it seems that a lot of the results presented here do not need boundedness of all the derivatives.

 One can see this in the uniform (co-)homology theories that we introduced in this paper.
 Uniform $K$-theory may be either defined by using the $C^\ast$-algebra of uniformly continuous functions $C_u(X)$ which makes sense on every metric space $X$, or by using $C_b^\infty(M)$, where we now have high regularity.
 Bounded de Rham cohomology is isomorphic to uniform de Rham cohomology (here we have high regularity) and also isomorphic to $L^\infty$-simplicial cohomology when we triangulate $M$ as a simplicial complex of bounded geometry using Theorem \ref{thm:triangulation_bounded_geometry} (which is in itself an examples of the interplay between low regularity and high regularity, see Remark \ref{rem:attie_regularity}).
 And uniform de Rham homology is isomorphic to $L^\infty$-simplicial homology.